pgg1610/blog_fastpages/_posts/2021-05-21-MaterialInformatics_Resources.md

 * [Discovering Relationships between OSDAs and Zeolites through Data Mining and Generative Neural Networks](https://pubs.acs.org/doi/10.1021/acscentsci.1c00024)

 ## Datasets:

+While we can attribute the recent interest in material informatics to democratization of data analytics and ML packages, growing set of benchmark datasets of materials from multiple research institution has been crucial for development of new methods, algorithms and providing a consistent set of comparison.

 * OC20 dataset (CMU + Facebook).
 [Paper](https://arxiv.org/pdf/2010.09435.pdf) | [Github](https://github.com/Open-Catalyst-Project/ocp)